Located in what is currently referred to as the Arlanza area in the City of Riverside, Camp Anza’s approximately 1,240 acres were purchased by the

-The former Officer’s Club is currently being renovated as part of the Home Front at Camp Anza project, which will offer affordable housing for Riverside veterans.
+The former Officer’s Club has been renovated as part of the Home Front at Camp Anza project, which will offer affordable housing for Riverside veterans.

 Owner: Camp Anza Community Development

 Civil Engineer: SB&O Inc.

 Structural Engineer: Del Engineering, Inc